shelleyolivia/learn-tutorials/figment-learn/new-pathways/polkadot/polkadot-06-deposit.md

 ```

 **What happened in the code above?**
-* First, we create a new instance of the api.
+* First, we need to instantiate our connection to the Polkadot API.
-* Next, we call `existentialDeposit`  of the `const.balances` module.
+* Next, we call `existentialDeposit` of the `const.balances` module, converting the property to a number with `toNumber`.
-* Finaly, we convert this porperty to a number.
+* Finally, we send the `deposit` amount back to the client-side as JSON.

 ------------------------

 # Make sure it works

-Once the code is complete and the file has been saved, and click on the button
+Once the code is complete and the file has been saved, Next.js will rebuild the API route.
+Click the button to display the existential deposit amount.

 ![](../../../.gitbook/assets/pathways/polkadot/polkadot-deposit.gif)

 -----------------------------

-# Next
+# Conclusion

-Once the code is complete and the file has been saved, refresh the page to see it update & display the current version.
+Now that we've learned about fees, balances and the existential deposit on Polkadot - we can move on to making a token transfer!
+In the next tutorial, we will learn how to send tokens to other accounts.
+Ready?
+Let's go!